Research

 Potential role of stem cells for neuropathic pain disorders

-By adminjosh | October 21, 2024 |
+By Dr. Cremata, DC | October 21, 2024 |

-Download the full article hronic neuropathic pain is estimated to be on the rise, particularly with the expected increase in patients with diabetes within the US.
+Download the full article Chronic neuropathic pain is estimated to be on the rise, particularly with the expected increase in patients with diabetes within the US.
 Diabetic and nondiabetic patients were surveyed for sick days fromwork due to neuropathic pain; approximately two-thirds of these patients were found to consistently be taking days from work, and…

 Read More